 Square Capitan playground and garden

-If your children are a bit older, head to the enclosed playground in Square Capitan located directly behind the Arènes where they can run around and try the slides while you sit on a bench.
-An enclosed grassy area gives them the perfect place to run.
+If your children are between about 3 and 12, head to the enclosed playground in Square Capitan located directly behind the Arènes where they can run around and try the slides while you sit on a bench.

 Light show at the Arènes Bal des Pompiers